How to delete purgeable space on Mac

 -

-To check how much purgeable space is on your Mac, open Disk Utility.
-Here, choose your disk in the sidebar.
+To check how much purgeable space is on your Mac, open Disk Utility and then choose your disk in the sidebar.
 You’ll see the amount of space available and purgeable.

 How to remove purgeable files on Mac manually